 Our three interpreters.
 They are all pastors.
 Hannington, Maurice, and Jonathan.

-This is Phil Johnsey, director of Church Missions Network (go ahead and click here and see how you can help them out and this mission.....it doesn't take much to pay for a church to build!)
+Church Missions Network (go ahead and click here and see how you can help them out and this mission.....it doesn't take much to pay for a church to build!)

 The children at this village were a little more skiddish at first when they saw us.
 Some of them were crying, but they warmed up really quick.